Skip to main content Skip to navigation

 Co-curricular certificates

-We offer a range of unique certificates outside of the curriculum as a way of continuing your professional development.
+We offer a range of unique certificates outside of the curriculum to further enrich your professional development.
 In the first year, you can complete certificates in Carbon Literacy, Data Literacy and Professional Communication.

 Explore our range of certificates